*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Moreton, Bethany.
 To Serve God and Walmart: The Making of Christian Free Enterprise.
-Cambridge: Harvard University Press, 2009.
+Cambridge, MA: Harvard University Press, 2009.

 - Osnos, Evan.
 Age of Ambition: Chasing Fortune, Truth and Faith in the New China.
 New York: Farrar, Straus and Giroux, 2014.

 - Packer, George.
 The Unwinding: An Inner History of the New America.
 New York: Farrar, Straus and Giroux, 2013.